This Is What “Never Settle for Mediocrity” Gets Wrong

 - You should optimize everything

-- Average is unacceptable
+- Average is not acceptable

-- High performance should never stop
+- High performance should never slow down

 That creates pressure to:

-- Constantly upgrade yourself
+- Constantly improve yourself

 - Maximize productivity